Boson and neutron stars with increased density: Abstract

 \section{Abstract}

 We discuss boson stars and neutron stars, respectively, in a scalar-tensor gravity model with an explicitly time-dependent real scalar field.
-While the boson stars in our model -- in contrast to the neutron stars -- do not possess a hard core, we find that the qualitative effects of the formation of scalar hair are similar in both cases : the presence of the gravity scalar allows both type of stars to exist for larger central density as well as larger mass at given radius than their General Relativity counterparts.
-In particular, we find new types of neutron stars with scalar hair which have radii very close to the corresponding Schwarzschild radius and hence are comparable in density to black holes.
-This new branch of solutions is stable with respect to the decay into individual baryons.
+While the boson stars in our model -- in contrast to the neutron stars -- do not possess a hard core, we find that the qualitative effects of the scalarization are similar in both cases~: the presence of the gravity scalar allows both type of stars to exist for larger central density as well as larger mass at given radius than their General Relativity counterparts.
+In particular, we find new types of scalarized neutron stars which have radii very close to the corresponding Schwarzschild radius and hence are comparable in density to black holes.